WejdanAlghamdii/pdsnd_github/README.md

 chicago.csv
 new_york_city.csv
 washington.csv
+Udacity workspace
+Google doc: Git Commands Documentation
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 I used for bikeshare project the workspace in Udacity website.